 Professional CAL FIRE personnel work full-time for the District through the Schedule A contract between the District and CAL FIRE.
 Staff assigned to the District include paramedic firefighters and emergency medical technicians.
 On June 21, 2023, the CPCSD Board of Directors approved an updated contract with CAL FIRE for another two year period (July 1st, 2023 to June 30th, 2025).
-During this period both stations will remain open at current staffing levels and the District will be assessing alternative operational methods and funding sources.
+This contract provides a lower engine staffing level than CAL FIRE's preferred standard but has a lower cost.
+During this period both stations will remain open with a staffing level of three (3) and the District will continue assessing alternative operational methods and funding sources for the long term provision of services.
 The District will be utilizing reserves as necessary to maintain the current level of service until an alternative is approved.
 They will also be reducing park, community center, and recreation services to help compensate for the cost of fire services.